-Soon enough, their green shoots were sticking out of the ground – a nice sight to see amongst the browns and browns of November.
+Soon enough, green shoots were sticking out of the ground – a nice sight to see amongst the browns of November.

 At this point, I asked my mom when the garlic would be ready.
 I was thinking it would survive winter and be ready for picking in February or March.
 When she said, “June or July,” I immediately regretted my decision.
-Had I knownit took nine months to mature, I wouldn’t have gone so garlic crazy.
-Thinking they would be long gone by the time I went to plant my raised beds in the spring, I’d given them way too much space in my tiny little backyard garden.
-But in April, I was able to utilize the space by interspersing onion transplants amongst the now-massive garlic plants, since they’re companion plants.
+Had I known it took nine months to mature, I wouldn’t have gone so garlic crazy.
+Thinking I would harvest the garlic before I planted my raised beds in the spring, I’d given them way too much space in my tiny backyard garden.
+But in April, I was able to utilize the space by interspersing onion transplants, which are companion plants, amongst the then-massive garlic plants.

-Despite their size, the garlic still has a little way to go at this point.
-In May, each garlic plant gets a long shoot in between its green leaves.
+Despite their size, the garlic still had a little way to go at that point.
+In May, each garlic plant got a long shoot in between its green leaves.
 When those get a seed head at the top, you snap it off – and you can stir-fry the garlic shoot with some veggies.
-Then, you wait a few more weeks, until the green leaves start to turn brown, and the garlic is finally ready to dig up.
+Then, you wait a few more weeks until the green leaves start to turn brown, and the garlic is finally ready to dig up.

-Then, it’s another few weeks for it to dry out.
-At this point, you chop off the stalk so it’s about two or three inches above the garlic bulb (like you probably see at the farmers market – I’m not crafty enough to get all fancy and braid the garlic stalk), and then after it’s dry, it’s finally ready to eat.
+Then, it takes another few weeks for it to dry out.
+At this point, you chop off the stalk so there are about two or three inches above the garlic bulb.
+After it dries, it’s finally ready to eat.

 Last night, a full nine months since planting the cloves, I enjoyed my first meal with homegrown garlic.
-Crushed some garlic for a balsamic vinaigrette, and sauteed some minced garlic into a marinara sauce with chicken and angel hair pasta.
+I crushed some garlic for a balsamic vinaigrette and sauteed some minced garlic into a marinara sauce to serve with chicken and angel hair pasta.